 “Who made the world?” begins Mary Oliver’s poem The Summer Day …

+“Who made the world?
 Who made the swan, and the black bear?
+Who made the grasshopper?”

 As dawn rises over the horizon and into the warmth of possibility, the northern hemisphere approaches the Summer Solstice.
 For many people, this is the time of Helios, the sun g*d, the Oak King and of St. John.
 Here the masculine has triumphed anew.
 These are the days when the sunlight lazily lingers into a short balmy dream.
 Where the possibilities are seemingly as endless as the sun stands still in the sky.

 Midsummer is not in my colloquial “wheelhouse” of Pagan holidays.
 The myths, legends, and wisdom traditions where, as Joseph Campbell describes, “mankind’s deep need to give g*d a name and face” have never been for me the names of Cernunnos, Lugh, Oak and Holly King or Ra.
 Those masculinized representations seem a foreign extrapolation of all things resonant, a dual binary not reflective of how I honor the world.

 “Is that all he ever writes about?”
 I can hear it now.